Information Borrowing from Partially Compatible Trajectories for Estimation of Dynamic Treatment Regimes: Methodology

 and its normalized version:

-The AGAW estimators inherit the analogous theoretical guarantees as in GAW: AGAW remains consistent under standard double robustness conditions and offers additional variance gains relative to AIPW and GAW.
-The following results formalize these properties. \begin{customtheorem}[Double Robustness of AGAW] Under assumptions (A1)$-$(A6), correct specification of either the propensity model or the outcome model, and $\epsilon_n=c\,n^{-k}\to 0$ with $\gamma_t$ satisfying equation~\ref{eq:eq1}, both the unnormalized and normalized AGAW estimators are consistent for $\mathbb{E}[Y^d]$:
+The AGCW estimators inherit the analogous theoretical guarantees as in GCW: AGCW remains consistent under standard double robustness conditions and offers additional variance gains relative to AIPW and GCW.
+The following results formalize these properties. \begin{customtheorem}[Double Robustness of AGCW] Under assumptions (A1)$-$(A6), correct specification of either the propensity model or the outcome model, and $\epsilon_n=c\,n^{-k}\to 0$ with $\gamma_t$ satisfying equation~\ref{eq:eq1}, both the unnormalized and normalized AGCW estimators are consistent for $\mathbb{E}[Y^d]$:

-A proof is given in the supplementary materials. \end{customtheorem}
+A proof is given in the supplementary materials~B. \end{customtheorem}

-\begin{customtheorem}[Variance Reduction of AGAW] Under the conditions of Theorem~\ref{thm:AGAWdblrob}, the nAGAW estimator has asymptotic variance no larger than that of nAIPW for sufficiently small $\epsilon_n$, and no larger than that of nGAW when the outcome model is correctly specified.
-A proof is provided in the supplementary materials. \end{customtheorem}
+\begin{customtheorem}[Variance Reduction of AGCW] Under the conditions of Theorem~\ref{thm:AGCWdblrob}, the nAGCW estimator has asymptotic variance no larger than that of nAIPW for sufficiently small $\epsilon_n$, and no larger than that of nGCW when the outcome model is correctly specified.
+A proof is provided in the supplementary materials~B. \end{customtheorem}